Song Haoyu

-Song Haoyu (宋浩宇; born 28 April 2002) is a Chinese footballer currently playing as a right-back for Qingdao West Coast.
+Song Haoyu (宋浩宇; born 28 April 2002) is a Chinese footballer currently playing as a right-back for Shijiazhuang Gongfu, on loan from Qingdao West Coast.

 Club career

 Song Haoyu would be promoted to the senior team of Nantong Zhiyun for the beginning of the 2021 China League One season.
 He would go on to make his debut in a league game on 25 April 2021 against Nanjing City in a 1-1 draw.
 He would go on to establish himself within the team and helped the club gain promotion to the top tier at the end of the 2022 China League One season.

+On 3 July 2026, Song was loaned out to China League One side Shijiazhuang Gongfu again.